technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

 6. In the **Draft with Copilot** window that appears at the top of the blank document, enter the following prompt:

-    +++I'm the Sales Manager for Northwind Traders, a supplier of various grocery and beverage products.
+    ++I'm the Sales Manager for Northwind Traders, a supplier of various grocery and beverage products.
 Please create a report that compares the supplier agreements for three of our customers.
 Provide a recommendation on contract renewals that can provide Northwind Traders with more favorable terms.
 The supplier agreements for these three customers are attached.
-Thank you!+++
+Thank you!++

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image49.png)